Neomycin: DNA binding

-Aminoglycosides such as neomycin are known for their ability to bind to duplex RNA with high affinity.
+Aminoglycosides such as neomycin are known for their ability to bind to duplex RNA with high affinity in vitro.
 The association constant for neomycin with A-site RNA is in the 10^{9} M^{−1} range.
 However, more than 50 years after its discovery, its DNA-binding properties were still unknown.
 Neomycin has been shown to induce thermal stabilization of triplex DNA, while having little or almost no effect on the B-DNA duplex stabilization.
 Neomycin was also shown to bind to structures that adopt an A-form structure, triplex DNA being one of them.
 Neomycin also includes DNA:RNA hybrid triplex formation.